purefield/multi-cloud-demo/tomcat-demo/README.md

 To deploy, move this war file to the Tomcat ($CATALINA_HOME) webapps directory and restart the Tomcat Server.

-The **"finalName"** tag in the pom.xml controls the name of the war file and thus the context root of the application when it runs in the Tomcat server UNLESS YOU TAKE ADDTIONAL STETPS to change the context root.
+The **"finalName"** tag in the pom.xml controls the name of the war file and thus the context root of the application when it runs in the Tomcat server UNLESS YOU TAKE ADDTIONAL STEPS to change the context root.

 For exmaple (depending on how Tomcat is setup):